andrew/ultimate-awesome/README.md

 - [awesome-sap](https://github.com/sap-russia/awesome-sap) - Список полезных ресурсов русскоязычного SAP сообщества.
 - [awesome-useless-websites](https://github.com/scriptex/awesome-useless-websites) - A curated list of pointless yet funny websites.
 - [awesome-xml](https://github.com/StanimirIglev/awesome-xml) - A curated list of awesome XML standards, libraries and resources.
-- [awesome-polymer](https://github.com/StartPolymer/awesome-polymer) - A collection of awesome Polymer resources.
 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-tadoku](https://github.com/t9md/awesome-tadoku) - Tadoku(多読)+α リソースリンク集と一口コメント.
 - [awesome-programming-tutorials](https://github.com/TranBaVinhSon/awesome-programming-tutorials) - 📚 Collect all awesome programming tutorials.
+- [awesome-urban-datasets](https://github.com/urban-toolkit/awesome-urban-datasets) - A list of awesome open urban datasets.
 - [Awesome-of-Neural-Rendering](https://github.com/zwzhang123/Awesome-of-Neural-Rendering) - A curated list of neural rendering resources.
 - [awesome-ai-tools](https://github.com/ai-tools-inc/awesome-ai-tools) - A curated list of awesome AI tools to automate your workflows and 10x your output.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .